 The conclusion?
-If you are not restricted (by law, regulations) – move to the cloud.
+If you are not restricted (by law, or regulations) – move to the cloud.
 Do not experiment with on-premises, and save your time and money.

-With the next article, we’ll start explaining how to implement a Modern Enterprise Data Warehouse, based on the projects we delivered.
+In the next article, we’ll start explaining how to implement a Modern Enterprise Data Warehouse, based on the projects we delivered.
 But before we do this, let’s add some background information from those engagements.
 Here are the figures for our typical modern EDW projects:

 From our experience, clients decide to undertake Data Warehouse Modernization projects due to many business and technical challenges they faced with the previous versions of the solution.
 Here are the most important reasons:

 Last but not least, most clients want to transform their business with digital services aided by Machine Learning and Artificial Intelligence.
-The first step to achieve this ultimate goal leads through a Enterprise Data Warehouse modernization project.
+The first step to achieve this ultimate goal leads through an Enterprise Data Warehouse modernization project.